 Even if you got the one thing that motivated you to move abroad in the first place.

-If this is you, it’s time to do an honest assessment of your life abroad by looking at all the nuts and bolts that make up your life from a holistic perspective.
+If this is you, it’s time to do an honest assessment of your life abroad by looking at all the nuts and bolts that make up your life from a wholistic perspective.
 Because things may not be as bad as you think overall.